Opinion: As a teacher, I know that the new school uniform law is mere window dressing

 The fact is, uniform is not really the problem – it is a distraction from the exploitative disregard the government has for the disadvantaged and the disenfranchised

 The topic of school uniforms is often a divisive one.
-Whilst most students I’ve taught would rather be learning in a hoodie and trainers than a stiff blazer and suffocating tie, both the teacher and mum in me recognise the need to level the playing field as much as possible for the children whose poverty would be exposed by everyone else’s designer gear.
+While most students I’ve taught would rather be learning in a hoodie and trainers than a stiff blazer and suffocating tie, both the teacher and the mum in me recognise the need to level the playing field as much as possible for the children whose poverty would be exposed by everyone else’s designer gear.

-School uniforms have appeared frequently in the news lately as the government has unveiled a new law designed to limit the cost for families struggling to cope in the current economic climate.
-The law mandates that schools keep branded items to a minimum and that secondhand options must be made available.
+School uniforms have appeared frequently in the news lately because the government has unveiled a new law designed to limit the cost for families struggling to cope in the current economic climate.
+The law mandates that schools keep branded items to a minimum and that second-hand options must be made available.
 In the words of the chancellor, school uniform should “never be a burden” to parents.
-But this wishy-washy policy that might sound impressive at first hearing doesn’t go far enough to provide the sort of support families actually need.
+But this wishy-washy policy, which might sound impressive at first hearing, doesn’t go far enough to provide the sort of support families actually need.

-I’ve been on enough school trips with overexcited teenagers to know the value of spotting a stray red blazer amongst a sea of strangers, but uniformity can be achieved in ways that would cost families only a couple of pounds rather than hundreds – for example with a school tie or a pin-on badge.
+I’ve been on enough school trips with overexcited teenagers to know the value of spotting a stray red blazer among a sea of strangers, but uniformity can be achieved in ways that would cost families only a couple of pounds rather than hundreds – for example, with a school tie or a pin-on badge.

 Surely, when the cost of survival seems insurmountable to so many households, minimising outgoings must be a priority.
-But the government’s announcement only requires schools to keep items with a logo to a “minimum” which leaves a lot of room for interpretation, exposing the flimsy nature of this so-called policy.
+But the government’s announcement only requires schools to keep items with a logo to a “minimum”, which leaves a lot of room for interpretation, exposing the flimsy nature of this so-called policy.

-Many schools might scrap branded PE kits or bags, but still mandate a blazer which often costs upwards of £50 per child (and that’s before you account for the rate that teenagers grow).
-Families struggling to put food on the table need more substantial help than this; they need firmer reassurances that even as bills soar in the coming months, they will be able to send their children to school in the same clothes as their peers.
+Many schools might scrap branded PE kits or bags, but still mandate a blazer that often costs upwards of £50 per child (and that’s before you account for the rate that teenagers grow).
+Families struggling to put food on the table need more substantial help than this; they need firmer reassurances that, even as bills soar in the coming months, they will be able to send their children to school in the same clothes as their peers.

 True to form, the Conservatives have missed the mark with this policy – and perhaps deliberately so.
-It focuses on a symptom whilst conveniently obscuring the disease, centring the issue around uniform rather than the cost of living crisis itself.
+It focuses on a symptom while conveniently obscuring the disease, centring the issue around uniform rather than the cost of living crisis itself.
 Branded uniform aside, an increasing number of parents are struggling to feed their children let alone kit them with the other items that make up a school uniform, including shoes, bags and shirts.

-A growing number of families are relying on uniform banks for basic items as they grapple with doubling household bills, on top of the costs involved with returning to school in September.
+A growing number of families are relying on uniform banks for basic items as they grapple with doubling household bills on top of the costs involved with returning to school in September.
 This policy does not eradicate the crippling material poverty facing millions over the next few months.

 If the government is sincere in its apparent desire to support the poorest communities, then we would see pledges to hold the extortionate energy companies to account and a real price cap that doesn’t double every other week.
 We’d see funding funnelled into the benefit system and wage rises in line with inflation now, when they are needed more than ever.